SilentCatD/inherited_rxdart/README.md

 View documents of each API for more details.
 The library support multiple type of blocs and related widgets.

+### RxViewModel

-- RxViewModel: for simple view model based state-management, shipped with related widget:
+For simple view model based state-management, shipped with related widget:

 - RxViewModelBuilder: for handle rebuilding widget when a new state is emitted.
 - RxViewModelSelector: for selectively rebuilding when state changed.
 - RxViewModelListener: for a listener callback when state changed.
 - RxViewModelConsumer: combination of builder and listener.

+### Bloc's Widgets

 For other blocs, there will be specific widget for each purpose include: rebuilding, listening,...